claraqin/neonMicrobe/README.md

 The `mid_process/` subdirectory contains files in the middle of being processed -- for example, fastq files that have been trimmed or filtered, and sequencing run-specific ASV tables that have not yet been joined together.
 Once the desired outputs have been created, you may choose to clear the contents of `mid_process/`, or leave them to retrace your processing steps.

 The `track_reads/` subdirectory contains tables tracking the number of reads remaining at each step in the pipeline, from the "raw" sequence files downloaded from NEON to the ASV table.
 These tables can be useful for pinpointing steps and samples for which an unusual number of reads were lost.

+(Coming soon: When the processing batch feature is released, the default outputs directory will be switched to `batch_outputs`.
+More on this later!)

 ## Methods paper